Compare House Insurance

 - If you're serious about switching insurers, or want to negotiate a better deal with your existing one, compare compare compare.
 It's the only way to have any bargaining power when it comes to bringing down the cost of house insurance.

-- If you live in Christchurch or the Wellington region, insurers will generally take longer to come back with a quote, but persist.
+- If you live in Christchurch or the Wellington region, insurers will generally take longer to come back with a quote, but persist and compare, and if required, talk to an insurance broker specialises in house insurance

-- We expect house insurance prices to change in 2021 and beyond as insurers charge natural disaster-prone areas more, (as announced in this Stuff.co.nz article) relative to low-risk areas.
+- We expect house insurance prices to change throughout 2024 and beyond as insurers charge natural disaster-prone areas more, (as announced in this Stuff.co.nz article) relative to low-risk areas.
 This means low-risk areas will pay relatively less, as is already being seen in the sample quotes above.

 Compare Policy Details

-We've compared house insurance policies side-by-side to make it easier to see where you're covered, and where you're not.
-Download our comparison table in PDF or JPEG format.
+- We've compared house insurance policies side-by-side to make it easier to see where you're covered, and where you're not.
+Download our policy comparison table in XLS (Google Sheets).

 Compare House Insurance Quotes With Our Top Insurers